 As disclosed in our 2009 Form 10-K, on July 1, 2009, the Company announced that it has resolved the criminal and civil investigations by the United States Attorney's Office in the Western District of North Carolina (the U.S. Attorney) and other state and federal agencies concerning matters that were the subject of the independent investigation, initiated in April 2007 by the Audit Committee of the Board of Directors (the Investigation) and concluded in May 2008.
 Under the terms of a deferred prosecution agreement (DPA), the Company's liability for each of the fiscal years after 2010 through a portion of fiscal 2014 (unless extended as previously described in our 2009 Form 10-K) will be equal to 4% of the Company's adjusted EBITDA (as defined in the DPA).
-The total amount of such obligations will be dependent on several factors; however, the maximum liability under the DPA and other settlement agreements discussed above will not exceed \$55.0 million of which \$16 million has been paid as of December 31, 2011.
+The total amount of such obligations will be dependent on several factors; however, the maximum liability under the DPA and other settlement agreements discussed above will not exceed \$55.0 million, of which \$16 million has been paid as of March 31, 2012.
 Positive adjusted EBITDA in future years will require us to incur additional expense in the future.

 In 2006, we received two Administrative Orders issued by the New Jersey Department of Environmental Protection.
-The Orders allege certain violations of wetlands disturbance permits.
-The two Orders assess proposed fines of \$630,000 and \$678,000, respectively.
+The Orders allege certain violations of wetlands disturbance permits and assess proposed fines of \$630,000 and \$678,000, respectively.
 We have met with the Department to discuss their concerns on the two affected communities and have requested hearings on both matters.
+Although we believe that we have significant defenses to the alleged violations, we have made a settlement proposal to the Department that is currently under consideration.